-Learni Learning Outcomes (LOs) On co On completion of this module, the learner will be able to: 1 1 Demonstrate a critical understanding of several analytical methodologies.
+Learn Learning Outcomes (LOs) On co ompletion of this module, the learner will be able to: 1 Demonstrate a critical understanding of several analytical methodologies.
 2 Assess and evaluate which analytical method(s) will best complement his/her research.
-3 3 Combine multiple/several analytical approaches to create an independent holistic approach to his/he research.
+3 Combine multiple/several analytical approaches to create an independent holistic approach to his/her research.
 4 Rationalise/justify the use of the chosen methods (outlined in 2) in the context of the research.